edykim/tw-profile-finder/README.md

 ![tw-profile-finder](https://user-images.githubusercontent.com/33057457/32035965-82118f8a-ba68-11e7-913e-0772afb7a469.png)

-# A little background
+## A little background

 I love Twitter and I want to find awesome people on Twitter.
 I can check every single profile, one by one, click over clicks.
-Yes, it is so hard work.
-I made two assumptions at that time.
+Yes, it is so hard to do and I'm lazy on this.

+I made this tool from two assumptions at that time.
 Firstly, awesome people know awesome people.
 If I can pick one, probably they follow others.
-Secondly, I can find based on their bio and also servral metrics which Twitter provides e.g. followers, likes, how many time they twitted.
+Secondly, I can find people based on servral metrics which Twitter provides such as followers numbers, liked twit count, how many time they twitted.

-This tool allows that find someone filtered by own `function` and chase the tree of the following.
-Also you can pin a person as a entry point of search.
+This tool allows that find someone filtered by own `function` and chase trees of the following.
+Also, you can pin a person as a entry point of search.
+Hope you find something useful from this tool. ✨

 ## What you can get